armsd/aRMSD/README.md

 (sid buster), the installation of the packages allowing aRMSD to work is partially automated by script [./debcollector_aRMSD.py].
-It might be that changes of this fork equally work under other operational systems (closer / farter relatives like Xubuntu 18.04 LTS / Fedora), too.
+It might be that changes of this fork equally work under other operational systems (closer / farther relatives like Xubuntu 18.04 LTS / Fedora), too.

 **Note 2:**  Familiarizing with the code takes some time.
 Which is why a rather conservative approach changing the program seems personally